tabilzad/ktor-docs-plugin/README.md

 This plugin implements a plug and play solution to support OpenAPI (Swagger) for Ktor server with minimal effort.
 Annotate your route(s) definition with `@KtorDocs` and `openapi.json` will be generated at build time.

-Take a look at `use-plugin` module to reference the plugin gradle set and `StabilityTests` to see all the supported features.
+Take a look at `use-plugin` module to reference the plugin gradle setup and `StabilityTests` to see all the supported features.

-## How to apply plugin
+## How to apply the plugin

 ```groovy
 buildscript {